 Inventories are stated at the lower of cost and net realisable value.
-Cost of trading goods are determined on the weighted average cost method, and comprises the purchase price and incidentals incurred in bringing the inventories to their present location and condition.
+Cost is determined on the weighted average cost method, and comprises the purchase price and incidentals incurred in bringing the inventories to their present location and condition.

-Net realisable value represents the estimated selling price less the estimated costs of completion and the estimated costs necessary to make the sale.
+Net realisable value represents the estimated selling price less the estimated costs necessary to make the sale.